AdrianLutu/VQPP/README.md

 VQPP is a benchmark designed to evaluate methods that estimate the difficulty of a text query for video retrieval systems.
 It standardizes the evaluation of **Pre-retrieval** and **Post-retrieval** QPP estimators across two datasets (MSR-VTT, VATEX) and two state-of-the-art retrieval architectures (GRAM, VAST).

 The official data can be found [here](https://huggingface.co/datasets/funzon3/VQPP/tree/main).
-Please download the contents of the dataset and place them in the resources directory inside the repo.
+Please download the contents of the dataset and place them in the resources directory inside the repository.

 ##  Repository Structure